Skip to main content

 Tags let you create subcategories and filters within your service library.
 They’re created inline when adding them to services — type the tag name in the Tags field on any service and click “Add as new tag”.
 You can manage all existing tags in Settings > Content Management > Tags.
 From there you can see how many services use each tag, search across all tags, and delete any that are no longer needed.

 Use tags to add detail within a category.
-For example, under “Accommodation” you might create tags like “Hotel”, “Lodge”, “Camp”, or “Villa” to help designers filter services quickly when building proposals.
+For example, under “Accommodation” you might create tags like “Hotel”, “Lodge”, “Camp”, or “Villa” to help designers filter services quickly when building Journeys.

 Countries & Areas

 Areas are the specific locations where you offer services.
-These will appear on proposals and itineraries that travellers see.
+These will appear on Journeys that travellers see.

 1